winglang/wing/CONTRIBUTING.md

 ## Where can I go to ask questions about Wing?

 Come on down and hang out in the [Wing Slack]!
 We're a friendly bunch and we'd love to help you out.
 There are no stupid questions, so don't be afraid to ask!
-Don't forget to introduce yourself in the #intros channel.
+Don't forget to introduce yourself in the #intro channel.

 [Wing Slack]: https://join.slack.com/t/winglang/shared_invite/zt-1i7jb3pt3-lb0RKOSoLA1~pl6cBnP2tA